thomasblanchet/uncovering-wealth-dynamics/README.md

-# uncovering-wealth-dynamics
+# Replication package for “Uncovering the Dynamics of the Wealth Distribution” (Blanchet, 2022)

-Replication package for “Uncovering the Dynamics of the Wealth Distribution”
+*coming soon*